Reference · Evidence CategoriesFree property tax analysis

 How recent do comparable sales need to be?

-Texas appraisals are valued as of January 1 of the tax year.
-The most persuasive comps closed within 6–12 months of that date.
+The most persuasive comparable sales closed within 6 to 12 months of January 1 of the tax year — that's the date Texas Tax Code values your property as of.
 Older comps can still work in stable markets but are easier for the CAD to challenge as 'no longer reflective of current value.'
-Recent post-January-1 sales can be useful too if the market has moved meaningfully since the appraisal date.
+Recent post-January-1 sales can also be useful if the market has moved meaningfully since the appraisal date.

 Do photographs of damage actually move the needle?